Skip to content

 Since version 1.11 you can now specify custom blocks (thanks to @HSGamer).
 You can do it in both places: blocks and fixed-blocks.

 To define custom blocks in blocks section, you need to add - before each element.
 Also, blocks must be defined with type, data and probability values.
+Supported types are:

 Example